-All CPS students are welcome to use the Jannes Library during regular library hours.
+All Continuing & Professional Studies students are welcome to use the Jannes Library during regular library hours.
 If you wish to check out materials, adult students enrolled in courses at least six weeks or longer may purchase a limited-term library card for $10.
 If you wish to apply for a library card, please present a valid picture ID to the library staff.
 All library materials must be returned and fines must be paid before your library card expires.

 There may be a waiting period before receiving a library card.

-Students between the ages of 15 and 17 years of age are required to be signed in and out each day, they may sign themselves in and out of class.
+High school students between the ages of 14 and 18 years of age are not required to be signed in and out each day, they may sign themselves in and out of class.